jonathanrtuck/frontendian/public/themes/beos/README.md

 ## Tips

 - Applications can be launched from the *BeOS* menu in the Deskbar (top right)
-- Double-click desktop icons to open certain files/applications
+- Double-click desktop icons to open files
 - Grab and drag the yellow window titlebar to move windows
   - Drag while holding `Shift` to move the titlebar along the top of the window
 - Grab and drag the bottom right corner of a window to resize